Textile Research Day

 Photo by Kacey Chapman/the George Washington University.

-Hosted by the museum's Arthur D. Jenkins Library, Textile Research Day is an annual program that features the research of university students studying textiles.
-Topics range from textiles in the museum collections to fashion, costume, textile conservation, dye analysis, sustainability and more.
-Each researcher gives a brief presentation of their topic, followed by questions from the audience.
+Textile Research Day is an annual program that features the research of university students studying textiles.
+Topics range from textiles in the museum collections to fashion, costume, textile conservation, dye analysis, sustainability, ecological impact and more.
+Each accepted student gives a brief (5-7 minute) presentation or participates in a poster session with an opportunity to answer questions from attendees.
 Students can meet others interested in textiles and network with professionals in the fields of decorative arts, art history and museum studies.
 Join us in person at the museum or register to watch the livestream online.

 Schedule